 - chicken meat

 - vegetable oil and related products

 - other poultry related sales (delivery services, sunflower and soybean meals, sunflower husk and other)

 - grain

 - meat processing products and other meat

-- · other agricultural operations (milk, feed grains and other)
+- other agricultural operations (milk, feed grains and other)

 Revenue is measured based on the consideration to which the Group expects to be entitled in a contract with a customer.
 The Group recognises revenue when it transfers control of a product or service to a customer.

 The major part of the Group's sales are generated from the wholesale market.
 Revenue is recognised when control of the goods has transferred, being when the goods have been shipped to the wholesaler's specific location or delivered to major Ukrainian sea ports.
-Following delivery, the wholesaler has full discretion over the manner of distribution and price to sell the goods, has the primary responsibility when on-selling the goods, and bears the risks of obsolescence and loss in relation to the goods are delivered to the wholesaler as this represents the point in time at which the right to consideration becomes unconditional.
+Following delivery, the wholesaler has full discretion over the manner of distribution and price to sell the goods, has the primary responsibility when on-selling the goods, and bears the risks of obsolescence and loss in relation to the goods.
+A receivable is recognised by the Group when the goods are delivered to the wholesaler as this represents the point in time at which the right to consideration becomes unconditional.
 Under the Group's standard contract terms, customers have no right of return.